 - The role of the Council: - Members have participated in the annual review of the Council's Corporate Governance arrangements; - The Leader of the Council, the Chief Executive and the Executive Director of Commercial and Corporate Services have overseen the review and signed the Annual Governance Statement. - The role of the executive: - The findings of the Annual Governance Review have been reported to the Executive Management Team and Cabinet for their consideration and approval of the Annual Governance Statement. - The role of the Audit and Governance Committee: - The findings of the Annual Governance Review have been reported to the Audit and Governance Committee.
-Under their Terms of Reference the Audit and Governance Committee have satisfied themselves that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it. - There is a system of scrutiny which allows Review Committees to: - review decisions made or actions taken in connection with the discharge of any of the Council's functions; - make reports and recommendations to the full Council, the executive, or any joint or area committee in connection with the discharge of any functions; - consider any matter affecting the area or its inhabitants; and - exercise the right to call-in, for reconsideration, decisions made but not yet implemented.
+Under their Terms of Reference the Audit and Governance Committee have satisfied themselves that the Annual Governance Statement properly reflects the risk environment and any actions required to improve it.

-- The role of the Council's Standards Committee includes the following: - promoting and maintaining high standards of conduct by councillors, coopted members and church and parent governor representatives; - monitoring the operation of the Members' Code of Conduct; - monitoring the operation of the Council's Anti-Fraud and Corruption Policy so far as it relates to the actions of Members of the Council; - considering reports and complaints relating to the conduct of Members of the Council: - supporting the Monitoring Officer in his role. - The Executive Director of Commercial and Corporate Services has directed, co-ordinated and overseen the review. - All Heads of Service have participated in the annual governance review through carrying out self-assessments relating to their areas of responsibility. - All Chief Officers have provided Controls Assurance Statements relating to their area of responsibility, having considered the detailed self-assessments from their Heads of Service. - Controls Assurance Statements have also been provided by senior officers responsible for relevant specialist areas. - Internal audit planning processes include consultation with all Chief Officers, reviews of the Corporate Improvement Plan and the Corporate Risk Profile.
+- There is a system of scrutiny which allows Review Committees to: - review decisions made or actions taken in connection with the discharge of any of the Council's functions; - make reports and recommendations to the full Council, the executive, or any joint or area committee in connection with the discharge of any functions; - consider any matter affecting the area or its inhabitants; and - exercise the right to call-in, for reconsideration, decisions made but not yet implemented. - The role of the Council's Standards Committee includes the following: - promoting and maintaining high standards of conduct by councillors, co-opted members and church and parent governor representatives; - monitoring the operation of the Members' Code of Conduct; - monitoring the operation of the Council's Anti-Fraud and Corruption Policy so far as it relates to the actions of Members of the Council; - considering reports and complaints relating to the conduct of Members of the Council; - supporting the Monitoring Officer in her role. - The Executive Director of Commercial and Corporate Services (the Chief Financial Officer) has directed, co-ordinated and overseen the review. - All Heads of Service have participated in the annual governance review through carrying out self-assessments relating to their areas of responsibility. - All Chief Officers have provided Controls Assurance Statements relating to their area of responsibility, having considered the detailed self-assessments from their Heads of Service. - Controls Assurance Statements have also been provided by senior officers responsible for relevant specialist areas. - Internal audit planning processes include consultation with all Chief Officers and reviews of the Corporate Risk Profile.
 Audit work is risk based and includes risks in relation to the achievement of service objectives.
 Internal Audit Services carries out regular systematic auditing of key financial and non-financial systems.
-The Audit Commission have conducted a review of the effectiveness of Internal Audit Services and concluded that there are robust arrangements in place to comply with the standards of the 2006 CIPFA Code of Practice for Internal Audit. - In the Audit Commission's Annual Audit Letter the District Auditor issued an unqualified conclusion stating that the council had adequate arrangements to secure economy, efficiency and effectiveness in the use of resources.
-The District Auditor also reported that the council continues to demonstrate well established and effective processes for good governance and internal control - Findings of external inspectorates are collated / monitored by the Performance Improvement Team.
+The Audit Commission have conducted a review of the effectiveness of Internal Audit Services and concluded that there are robust arrangements in place to comply with the standards of the 2006 CIPFA Code of Practice for Internal Audit. - The Audit Commission's Annual Audit Letter for 2010/11 is very positive and provides an unqualified opinion on the financial statements and an unqualified VFM conclusion.
+The report confirms that the Council: - Has proper arrangements in place to ensure its financial resilience. - Has a history of good financial management, robust systems of corporate governance and internal control, and a strong record in the delivery of budgets. - Had prepared for the economic challenges facing public services through the Sunderland Way of Working.